vegaprotocol/specs/protocol/0046-DSRM-data_source_signed_message.md

 # [Data Source](./0045-DSRC-data_sourcing.md): Signed message

-Signed message data sources are the first external data source to be support by Vega.
+Signed messages are the first type of data from external data sources to be supported by Vega.
 See the [Data Sourcing spec](./0045-DSRC-data_sourcing.md) for more information on data sources in general and the data source framework.

-Signed message data sources introduce a Vega transaction that represents a data result that is validated by ensuring it is signed by a set of public keys provided as part of the data source definition.
+Signed message data sources introduce a Vega transaction that represents a data result that is validated by ensuring it is signed by a set of public keys provided as part of the _data source definition_.
 Note the data supplied by the data source can be used when [settling a market at expiry](./0002-STTL-settlement.md) and in the future for any other purpose that requires a data source (such as risk or mark to market functionality), and as inputs to compounds/aggregate data sources.

 This spec adds:
 - a transaction that allows arbitrary signed data to be submitted to the Vega blockchain (creating a stream of data that can be matched against a data source definition or discarded if not matched)